mm80843/T3.5/docs/Benef/PBN__Benef_837.md

 ## Articles mentionning this Benefit

 * [The Impact of Pandemic Crisis on the Survival of Construction Industry: A Case of COVID-19](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_168.md)

+## Name of the Benefit

+Proactive cost control measures can help prevent cost overruns and improve the financial performance of construction projects.